Our Story brings together our complimentary skills and experiences in growing grapes and making wine.

 Pin 3: The Langley vineyard in the Geographe wine region, with it’s warmer temperatures and deep loamy soils produces shiraz with a soft velvety mouthfeel and intense blackberry and cherry fruit flavours which are ideal for making the Odyssey Garden Shiraz.

 Pin 4: The Powderbark Vineyard is in the Great Southern wine region.
 It’s warm summer days and cold nights, along with it’s lean sandy loam granitic soils, produces shiraz with intense blackberry flavours with a peppery aromatic lift, essential for making our Long Road Shiraz.

 Pin 5: The Clairault Vineyard in the Margaret River wine region grows the chardonnay grapes for both the Whitetail Sparkling and Henry Road wines.
 Soils are similar to our Whicher Ridge vineyard, but the aspect is more undulating.
 It produces grapes with a high natural acidity, with crisp pear, lemon, white nectarine, and apple flavours.

-Pin 6: The Knotting Hill Vineyard, also in the Margaret River wine region grows Malbec for our Ironstone Malbec.
+Pin 6: The Knotting Hill Vineyard, also in the Margaret River wine region grows Malbec and Semillon.
 The gravelly ironstone soils produce grapes with earthy, blackberry and plum flavours perfect for the style we are aiming to make with this new wine.

-Our label is inspired by a photo taken by Neil of our vineyard.
+The single vineyard label design is inspired by a photo taken by Neil of our vineyard.
 The large marri (red gum) tree stands proudly in the top corner of our vineyard.
-The lightning bolt on the label and on our logo is about our ESP, our Energy, Strength and and Power.
+The label symbolises our story.